presents

 - may be indicated poor bone quality such as RA, osteoporosis, or Paget's disease;

-- the peak strain magnitudes in the proximal cement mantle were increased more by changes in body weight than by changes
+- peak strain magnitudes in proximal cement mantle were increased more by changes in body wt than by changes in length of neck of stem;

 - strong effect of stem size on the cement strains suggests that cemented femoral stems should not be used in heavy